usmanbashir/introduction-to-reactjs/README.md

 ## Workshop

-When you download either version of the project.
-Please run `yarn install` to install the project dependences.
+If you wish to run either version of the project.
+Please run `yarn install` to install the project dependences first, for each version.

 - [Incomplete Version](./Workshop/Incomplete)